FinalKirb/finalkirb.github.io/docs/tools/android.md

 For social media, there are custom clients created by the community that may offer additional features and better privacy
  * Youtube - Newpipe
- * Reddit - Infinity, Boost, Relay, or Stealth
+ * Reddit - Infinity / Boost / Relay / Stealth
  * Twitter - Nitter
  * Mastodon - Tusky / Subway Tooter / Shitter